 routes:

-# Add these DNS records at your registrar:
+# At your registrar:

 Type Name Value